+Task No. STCW Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard

+7.1.D Manage safe and effective Planning maintenance, and On a vessel powered by propulsion The candidate plans scheduled The candidate plans and schedules maintenance procedures in accordance with technical specifications

+All maintenance repairs including machinery of at least maintenance and and operational requirements by:

-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 7.1.D All Manage safe and effective maintenance and repair procedures Planning maintenance, and repairs including statutory and class verifications On a vessel powered by propulsion machinery of 1,000 HP or more, or in a laboratory and given technical specifications and manufacturer's manuals for shipboard equipment, the candidate plans scheduled maintenance and corrective repairs while utilizing all available assets.
-The candidate plans and schedules maintenance procedures in accordance with technical specifications and operational requirements by: 1.
-Identifying the appropriate statutory and classification requirement for each maintenance procedure performed.(if applicable); and 2.
-Developing a work plan describing the assets involved and steps performed to accomplish maintenance and repairs tasks leading to restored functionality of propulsion plant components.
-The candidate's plan should include: 1.
-Personnel; 2.
-Tools; 3.
-Spare parts / supplies; 4.
-Time; 5.
-Safety precautions / considerations; 6.
-Lock Out / Tag Out procedures; 7.
-Communications; 8.
-Restoration processes; and 9.
-System testing / verification.
+and repair procedures statutory and class verifications 4,000 HP, or in a laboratory and given technical specifications and manufacturer's manuals for shipboard equipment. corrective repairs while utilizing all available assets.
+Identifying the appropriate statutory and classification requirement for each maintenance procedure performed; and

+2. Developing a work plan describing the assets involved and steps performed to accomplish maintenance and repairs tasks leading to restored functionality of propulsion plant components.

+The candidate's plan includes:

+1. Personnel;

+2. Tools;

+3. Spare parts and supplies;

+4. Time;

+5. Safety precautions and considerations;

+6. Lock Out/Tag Out procedures;

+7. Communications;

+8. Restoration processes; and

+9. System testing and verification.

-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 8.1.A All Detect and identify the cause of machinery malfunctions and correct faults Detection of machinery malfunction, location of faults and action to prevent damage Inspection and adjustment of equipment Non-destructive examination On a vessel powered by main propulsion machinery of 1,000 HP or more, or an engine room simulator capable of replicating all propulsion plant functions, or from the assessment of evidence obtained from approved laboratory equipment training, the candidate demonstrates methods to detect the abnormal operation of plant machinery, causes of the abnormalities and the actions taken to prevent damage The candidate demonstrates the procedures utilized to detect, locate and prevent damage by faults and malfunctions of propulsion and auxiliary machinery associated with the relevant propulsion plants by: Determining machinery malfunctions through comparison of machinery performance data to the standards associated with a specific operating scenario; Using performance indicating and testing devices and equipment to locate faults in machinery operation; and Performing the procedures necessary to prevent damage by machinery faults and malfunctions in accordance with manufacture guidelines and technical specifications.
-9.1.A All Ensure Safe Working Practices Safe Working Practices On a vessel powered by main propulsion machinery of 1,000 HP or more, in a laboratory, or on a simulator capable of replicating all maintenance and repair functions, the candidate directs the use of safe working practices in all phases of maintenance, troubleshooting, and repair scenarios.
-The candidate performs work practices safely and in compliance with all industry requirements, codes, permissions and environmental concerns, including identifying and describing: 1.
+Task No. STCW Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard 8.1.A All Detect and identify the cause of machinery malfunctions and correct faults Detection of machinery malfunction, location of faults and action to prevent damage Inspection and adjustment of equipment Non-destructive examination On a vessel powered by main propulsion machinery of at least 4,000 HP, or an engine room simulator capable of replicating all propulsion plant functions.
+The candidate demonstrates methods to detect the abnormal operation of plant machinery, causes of the abnormalities and the actions taken to prevent damage The candidate detects and locates faults and malfunctions of propulsion and auxiliary machinery and prevents damage from them by: 1.
+Determining machinery malfunctions by comparing machinery performance data to the standards associated with a specific operating scenario; 2.
+Using performance indication and testing devices and equipment to locate faults in machinery operation; and 3.
+Performing the procedures necessary to prevent damage by machinery faults and malfunctions in accordance with manufacturer guidelines and technical specifications.
+9.1.A All Note 1 Ensure Safe Working Practices Safe Working Practices On a vessel powered by main propulsion machinery of at least 4,000 HP, in a laboratory, or on a simulator capable of replicating all maintenance and repair functions.
+The candidate directs the use of safe working practices in all phases of maintenance, troubleshooting, and repair scenarios.
+The candidate directs the safe performance of work in compliance with industry requirements, codes, permissions and environmental concerns by identifying: 1.
 Vessel permit requirements by reviewing preventive and scheduled maintenance lists; 2.
 Machinery preparation and isolation requirements as related to safe working practices; and 3.
 Maintenance procedures that inherently relate to environmental concerns and procedures.